A fincom to make economy sustainable

 We have been hearing expressions such as “Km 0 product”, “digitalisation” and “sustainability”, but what do they have to do with the Catalan economy?
 How can companies implement sustainable strategies to help consumers make better choices about the products they buy?

-The Department of the Environment of the Generalitat de Catalunya defines “km 0” or “proximity” products as those that have been produced less than 100 km away, that are seasonal, are organic (no chemicals or toxic products are used in their production) and at the same time protect the environment.
-As we have already experienced, COVID-19 has helped to accelerate and promote different initiatives to help small local food producers with the website Prodeca, a website promoting Catalan food.
-The web is organized according to the different categories of products and, at the same time, to territorial groups or regions, and features a special section of ecological products.
+The Departament de Medi Ambient defines “km 0”, or “proximity” products, as those that have been produced less than 100 kilometres away, are seasonal, ecological (no chemicals or toxic products are used in their production) and protect the environment.
+As we have already experienced, the Covid-19 pandemic has helped to launch or accelerate different initiatives to help small local agri-food producers.
+The Generalitat has done so thanks to the Prodeca project, a website promoting Catalan food.

-Our clients are the center of the whole proposal, and therefore, what we offer must help them in their finances, to better choose their options: in short, to improve financially and economically.
-Thus, we intend to help our clients to choose more sustainable options and to teach them how the economy of abundance allows everyone to participate, from responsibility.
-And we will do it with transparency and simplicity.
-In the end, sustainability must make sense from economic efficiency, from individual and collective responsibility, and from the awareness that natural resources must be protected and valued.
+Our customers are at the centre of the whole proposition and therefore what we offer them needs to help them financially, to make better choices, in short, to improve financially and economically.
+Thus, we aim to help our customers to make more sustainable choices and to show how the economy of abundance allows everyone to participate, based on responsibility.
+We do this with transparency and simplicity.
+In the end, sustainability must make sense from economic efficiency, from individual and collective responsibility and from the awareness that natural resources must be protected and valued.

 All these actions, however small they may seem, have a big impact.
 In fact, we are increasingly aware of the importance of sharing.
 Sharing, renting, reusing, repairing and recycling extend the life cycle of products.
 Use rather than own is the maxim of all these movements and trends towards a more sustainable economy.